 Can members of the public visit Sandringham House?

-Only certain parts of the grounds and house are open to the public with its museum, lavish gardens and visitor centre.
-The Sandringham Estate website recommends that visitors allow at least four hours in order to get the most out of their time there.
+The Sandringham Estate website recommends that visitors allow at least four hours time to visit, in order to get the most out of their time there.

 The Visitor Centre Restaurant offers a two-course lunch with tickets to visit the house, museum and gardens.
 Sandringham House also hosts a large garden show each July ensuring that this royal residence is well worth a visit, even if it’s just to see where Her Majesty pulls her crackers every year.